-- In the climax of Iron Man 3 the Extremis super soldiers rip several Iron Man suits to pieces.
+- In the climax of Iron Man 3, the Extremis super soldiers rip several Iron Man suits to pieces.
 Killian is only killed by Extremis-enhanced Pepper wearing a gauntlet she ripped off one suit.

 - The Yuuzhan Vong in the New Jedi Order used nothing but organic technology, and they were shown to be devastating against the conventional fleets of the New Republic and Imperial Remnant.
 The first known encounter with one by Canderous Ordo had him describe it as firing plasma that melted his ship's armor like wax, and then escaping at a speed that was impossible to keep up with.
 Three thousand years later, when the main force arrived in the galaxy, they would still have a considerable advantage.

-- In Babylon 5 the First Ones use living ships that are vastly superior to most of the younger races' vessels, until they start building new ships that incorporate biotech.
+- In Babylon 5, the First Ones use living ships that are vastly superior to most of the younger races' vessels, until they start building new ships that incorporate biotech.

 - The Cylons in Battlestar Galactica (2003) use a lot of biotech and they appear to be much more advanced than the humans.

 - Played with in Eclipse Phase.
-Many of the most powerful morphs are synthetic, and cheaper (in credits, but not build points) than equally strong biomorphs.
+Many of the most powerful morphs are synthetic, and cheaper (in money, but not build points) than equally strong biomorphs.
 But biomorphs are easier for transhuman Egos to adjust to and many polities discriminate against synthmorphs.

-- In Hc Svnt Dracones Transcendent Technologies Inc is widely believed to have the most advanced technology in the civilized solar system and they use Organic Technology.
+- In Hc Svnt Dracones, Transcendent Technologies Inc is widely believed to have the most advanced technology in the civilized solar system, and they use Organic Technology.
 However, the second rulebook shows that Applied Sciences and Robotics has some secret projects that involve Reality Warping as well, and the sapient robots known as Cogs can receive Transcendent Implants, albeit illegally as TTI doesn't want that to be known.